-Are you missing Kent State and looking to re-engage with your alma mater and fellow Flashes?
+Under the age of 35 and looking to re-engage with your alma mater and fellow Flashes.
 Then some of the new events and programs developed specifically for Kent State young alumni may be for you.

 Kent State Alumni is excited to introduce the Young Alumni Council (YAC), with a mission to be a resource that fosters meaningful connections between young alumni under the age of 35 and Kent State.
 Developed in September of 2018, YAC currently consists of six executive board members.

 Dennis Watson, assistant director of Alumni Relations, serves as the campus liaison.
 “We saw a need to engage our fastest growing population with one another and the university,” Watson said.
 “The council is committed to helping young alumni transition into their professional lives and will provide some great avenues for our alumni to expand their network.”